 The Provence Alpes Côte d’Azur region

-This region is characterized by a Mediterranean climate on the coast and a mountain climate inland which becomes colder and colder at altitude.
+A Mediterranean climate characterizes the coastal areas of this region.
+And a mountain climate inland which becomes colder and colder at altitude.
 The region benefits from 2,700 to 3,000 hours of sunshine per year.
 Winters in the mountains are cold and snowy but milder on the contrary on the coast.
-Some areas also suffer from mistral which is a cold wind coming from the north like the Rhone valley and part of the coast.
+Some areas also suffer from mistral which is a cold wind.
+It comes from the north like the Rhone valley and part of the coast.

 The Alpes Maritimes